Sefa-Keles/Project2-QuizApp-With-API/README.md

 * Does the previous and next button bring up the previous and next question?

 * Is the score information displayed correctly on the leaderboard?

+* Is the leaderboard removed when selecting a level after the leaderboard appears?

 * When the start button is clicked, are the same test questions and options brought by changing their places?